SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This tour is similar to the two-day tour but includes one additional day for you to explore on your own.

 It will pick you up in San Francisco, take you to Yosemite to explore the giant sequoias, and then drop you off in Yosemite Valley.
+On the drive to and from, your guide will tell you everything you want to know about the history and geography surrounding you, and make stops for meals (which you can purchase separately).

-You will then explore on your own the rest of day one, all of day two, and then meet back up with the bus at an agreed-upon time and location on day three.
+You will then explore on your own the rest of Day One, all of Day Two, and then meet back up with the bus at an agreed-upon time and location on Day Three.

 You will need to book your own accommodations.
 If they are outside of Yosemite Valley, you will need to arrange your own transportation to get to and from the meeting point.